 Exclusive Interview with Ginnifer Goodwin: Judy Hopps #ZootopiaEvent

-Upon our arrival to the Animal Kingdom Lodge we were told that Ginnifer Goodwin wouldn’t be able to attend the press junket in person, but that she would be doing it via satellite.
-Although, I was really hoping to meet Ginnifer Goodwin in person, the experience to just being able to hear her stories about her role as Judy Hopps was amazing!
+Upon our arrival at the Animal Kingdom Lodge, we were told that Ginnifer Goodwin wouldn’t be able to attend the press junket in person, but that she would be doing it via satellite.
+Although, I was really hoping to meet Ginnifer Goodwin in person, the experience of just being able to hear her stories about her role as Judy Hopps was amazing!

-As I mention before, i’m a huge fan of her work and love that she alway portrays a strong woman no matter what character she takes on!
+As I mention before, I’m a huge fan of her work and love that she always portrays a strong woman no matter what character she takes on!
 Especially when they told her in the beginning of her career that she would never be the leading lady.
 Say what?!

 I think becoming an actress is the way that I’ve become an actress was overcoming other perceptions because, I am proud of the fact that I am not some like stereotypical, classic package of a Hollywood actress.
 I was certainly told early on I would never be a leading lady and I thought that was ridiculous because there are all kinds of ladies and all stories need to be told, so why wouldn’t my kind of lady, you know, lead a film at some point?
 And I think that maybe just yeah, being an actress in general, takes an, you know, exceptionally thick skin in that we’re rejected on a daily basis for a number of reasons and I think I’ve always been pretty good at letting it all roll of my back.

 I just have to add that I think she is a phenomenal and beautiful kinda leading lady!
-Oh, and my 6 year old and 4 year old think so as well!
+Oh, and my 6-year-old and 4 years old think so as well!

 To be honest, there was one word that convinced me that I needed to take this role and that was Disney I was sitting in Mickey Mouse pajamas in my kitchen.
 I was pregnant.
 I was in Vancouver shooting Once Upon a Time and I got a phone call that I was being offered this job and I had never heard of Zootopia and I took it immediately and my representatives, who were all on the phone because they knew I’d work out fine which I did.
 My representative said, don’t you want to know anything about the character or the script and I said well, of course.
 I mean, I want to, but we like, just accept the job first and then call me back.
 I didn’t read the script for a little while.
 I went in and I sat down with the filmmakers.
 They showed me the storyboards.
 They created the world for me, walked me through everything and, and I was shown a version of the script that, uh, it’s very, it’s similar to what we made.
 There was no question that I was going to take it the second I knew that it existed.

-As parents we are so protective and sometimes even over protective the way Judy Hopps parents are in the movie.
-So, we know that when we take our children to see an animated movie, especially a Disney animated movie we want them to take away the magical feeling of imagination and hopefully some type of lesson from the story line.
-When asked what she would would kids to take away from the character in the movie she said…
+As parents, we are so protective and sometimes even overprotective the way Judy Hopps parents are in the movie.
+So, we know that when we take our children to see an animated movie, especially a Disney animated movie we want them to take away the magical feeling of imagination and hopefully some type of lesson from the storyline.
+When asked what she would kids to take away from the character in the movie she said…

 There’s so many incredible themes in this movie.
 I mean, the one that I gravitate towards the most because it’s the one my character articulated was that anyone can be anything and I absolutely believe that.
 I believe that’s in keeping with the answer, yeah, to the question about, um, you know, defying other peoples’ expectations and in, you know, stereotyping me and how I am received.
 I do believe anyone can be anything.
 I believe that there are infinite amounts of opportunities for everyone.